 By regulating and maintaining the blood sugar levels, complex carbohydrates in whole grains can keep your mood elevated for longer.
 Like whole grains, other sources of complex carbohydrates include barley, beans, and soy.

 Tomatoes are rich in potassium that benefits the nervous system by supporting the transmission of nerve signals.
-The antioxidant lycopene present in tomatoes
+The antioxidant lycopene present in tomatoes may also protect mental health by reducing oxidative stress or damage to the brain cells.

 A study found that including tomatoes in your diet can reduce or prevent the occurrence of depressive symptoms.11